Epitacio Huerta Municipality: Geography

+Hydrography

 The reservoir of the Tepuxtepec Dam on the Lerma River forms part of Epitacio Huerta's southern border with Contepec.
 Built from 1926 to 1950, the dam and its reservoir are used for hydroelectricity generation, flood control and irrigation.

+Climate

 Epitacio Huerta's climate is temperate with rain in the summer.
 Average temperatures in the municipality range between 12 and 16 C, and average annual precipitation ranges between 700 and 1000 mm.

 History

 At the time of Spanish contact, the area of what is now Epitacio Huerta was a buffer zone between the Tarascan state to the west and the Aztec Empire to the east, and was inhabited by the Guamare and Pame peoples.
 By 1632 the ranch of San José Buena Vista was established in what was then the hacienda of Coroneo.
 In 1822, San José Buena Vista was itself recorded as a hacienda attached to Tlalpujahua.

 In 1962, San José Buena Vista was renamed in honour of General Epitacio Huerta.
 Effective 31 March 1962, it and the surrounding localities were separated from Contepec to form the municipality of Epitacio Huerta, in accordance with Decree No. 83 of 1 March 1962.